PiscatorX/Skunkworks/Shark_eDNA/README.md

 ## [DADA2](https://bioconductor.org/packages/release/bioc/html/dada2.html) workflow

-Divisive Amplicon Denoising Algorithm v2 (DADA) was provided to correct amplicon sequencing errors generating amplicon sequence variants (ASV) which have been established to more powereful (better error handling resulting in better measures of microbial diversity) than conventionl OTUs clusteres at 97\%.
+Divisive Amplicon Denoising Algorithm v2 (DADA) was provided to correct amplicon sequencing errors generating amplicon sequence variants (ASV) which have been established to more powerful (better error handling resulting in better measures of microbial diversity) than conventional OTUs clusters at 97\%.

 ### R/DADA2 Installation on the cluster

-DADA2 is an R package and to run it on the cluster we have to set it up propally.
+DADA2 is an R package and to run it on the cluster we have to set it up properly.
 It also important to point out that DADA2 is implemented as part of the [Qiime2 pipeline](https://docs.qiime2.org/2024.5/plugins/available/dada2/denoise-paired/).
-However, we are going to run DADA2 directly throug R.
+However, we are going to run DADA2 directly through R.

 To get R to run on the cluster we have to set up a few items.
-First we request to request to used the cluster interaactiveley by issuing the command ```qsubi``` command.
-More on that and related HPC2 commands [here].
+First we request to request to used the cluster interactively by issuing the command ```qsubi``` command.
+More on that and related HP2 commands [here].
 To use the R console, we can load the R module.

 ```
 module load  app/R/4.3.2